 Although it looks similar to a conventional road bike, gravel bike geometry is designed for more stable handling off-road.
 That normally means a longer wheelbase and slacker angles for the frame and forks.

 A gravel bike will typically give you a more upright riding position than road bike geometry, with a longer head tube and shorter reach.

-It’s worth considering the type of terrain that you’re likely to want to use your gravel bike on and choosing a bike designed to handle that.
+It’s worth considering the type of terrain you’re likely to want to use your gravel bike on and choosing a bike designed to handle that.

 Indeed, many of the best endurance road bikes now come with the tyres and clearance (up to 35mm, in many cases) to handle light gravel riding.

 If, on the other hand, you expect to ride your gravel bike mainly on technical off-road terrain, there are machines that come with really wide tyres on smaller 650b wheels and a layout that looks more similar to mountain bike geometry.

 A key feature of gravel bikes is lots of tyre clearance and, in turn, the opportunity to run significantly bigger tyres than a road bike.

 The extra volume of gravel bike tyres lets you run low pressures of 40psi or less, adding comfort and traction on uneven surfaces.

 Tyre choice can make a big difference to how your bike rides, and the conditions/terrain it’s best suited to.

 There will likely be a tread pattern but how much tread you need depends on your intentions for the bike.
 Dry trails may only need a light file or diamond tread, while tyres for muddy winter tracks will have more aggressive patterns with side lugs, for extra grip and traction.